developerisnow/career-ai-integration-engineer-lead/20250721-1400-enhanced-star-bank-stage-2.md

 ## 📋 Request Checklist
 What you asked for:
-- [x] Read all raw STAR extraction files
+- ✅ Read all raw STAR extraction files
-- [x] Enhance each case into proper S-T-A-R format
+- ✅ Enhance each case into proper S-T-A-R format
-- [x] Ensure 2-3 minute delivery time
+- ✅ Ensure 2-3 minute delivery time
-- [x] Add specific metrics and quantified results
+- ✅ Add specific metrics and quantified results
-- [x] Fix missing components
+- ✅ Fix missing components
-- [x] Categorize by competency
+- ✅ Categorize by competency
-- [x] Rate interview readiness (1-5 stars)
+- ✅ Rate interview readiness (1-5 stars)
-- [x] Group by themes
+- ✅ Group by themes
-- [x] Identify top 15 BEST STARs
+- ✅ Identify top 15 BEST STARs

 ## 🎯 Your Original Request
 > Transform 37 raw STAR candidates into interview-ready stories with proper structure, metrics, and timing